German yields hit lows, Greek debt costs soar after Swiss cap shock

 Market experts said the SNB has tended to buy “semi-core” French and Belgium bonds as part of an initiative to protect its currency cap, raising speculation that its demand for this debt would now waver.

-Elsewhere, Greek 10-year yields shot up more than 50 bps to 9.69 percent with three-year yields spiking to nearly 12 percent after Eurobank and Alpha Bank applied for emergency liquidity assistance from the Greece’s central bank.
-Both had to make use of the funds.
+Elsewhere, Greek 10-year yields shot up 50 bps to 9.62 percent, with traders citing a decision by Eurobank and Alpha Bank to apply for emergency liquidity assistance from the Greece’s central bank.
+Three-year yields were up 156 bps at 11.90 percent.

-Greek banks’ exposure to Swiss-franc denominated loans, mostly mortgages, ranges from 2 to 4 percent of their gross loans.
-Eurobank has a higher exposure of about 11 percent, or 5.7 billion euros, according to Euroxx Securities.
+Maria Kanellopoulou at Euroxx Securities was among a number of analysts saying that the surge in the Swiss currency may make it more difficult for many Greeks to make repayments on franc-denominated mortgages.
+Eleven percent of Eurobank’s group loans are in Swiss francs, according to Euroxx, while they account for around 2-4 percent at other Greek banks.

+Eurobank said its funding request was a precaution while Alpha Bank declined to comment.

-In the periphery, Italian 10-year yields hit a new record low of 1.65 percent, while Spanish equivalents fell to 1.505 percent.
+In the periphery, Italian 10-year yields briefly touched a new record low of 1.70 percent, while Spanish equivalents were flat at 1.58 percent.

 The view among traders was that the SNB abandoned its currency cap because it could not hold out against the tide of money coming its way from the ECB stimulus.